Huangqingbo Sun

 Peer-reviewed papers

-Jan Hansen, Huangqingbo Sun⁺, Konstantin Kahnert⁺, Alexandra Johannesson, Kalliopi Tzavlaki, Casper Winsnes, Emmie Pohjahnen, Jennny Fall, Mathias Uhlen, Ulrika Axelsson, Frederic Ballllosera Navarro, Anna Backstrom, Cecilia Lindskog, Fredric Johansson, Kalle von Feilitzen, Angelica Delgado Vega, Anna Martinez Casals, Diana Mahdessian, Anna Lindstrand, Eini Westenius, Emma Lundberg*
+Jan N. Hansen, Huangqingbo Sun⁺, Konstantin Kahnert⁺, Eini Westenius, Alexandra Johannesson, Carmela Villegas, Trang Le, Kalliopi Tzavlaki, Casper Winsnes, Emmie Pohjanen, Anna Mäkiniemi, Jenny Fall, Frederic Ballllosera Navarro, Anna Bäckström, Cecilia Lindskog, Fredric Johansson, Kalle von Feilitzen, Angelica M Delgado-Vega, Anna Martinez Casals, Diana Mahdessian, Mathias Uhlén, Shu-Hsien Sheu, Anna Lindstrand, Ulrika Axelsson, Emma Lundberg*

 Huangqingbo Sun, Shiqiu Yu, Anna Martinez Casals, Anna Bäckström, Yuxin Lu, Cecilia Lindskog, Matthew Ruffalo, Emma Lundberg*, Robert F Murphy*